department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

 <div>
   <p class="va-introtext">
-    If you are a School Certifying Official (SCO) or school administrator assisting military-connected students pursuing education and training with VA benefits, this page provides information for program approval, training for SCOs, and for access to VA systems.
+    Resources for schools is a one-stop shop for School Certifying Officials (SCOs) and school administrators assisting students pursuing education and training with VA benefits.
+Find trainings, resources, guides, and information on GI Bill programs to support military-connected students.
   <p>
 </div>